 Your Pennsylvania LLC is required to complete and submit a decennial report.
 This report must be filed every 10 years ending with the numeral 1 and is required for all Pennsylvania LLCs and corporations.

-This decennial report could only be filed via mail and has a $70 filing fee.
+This decennial report could only be filed via mail.
 Mail it to the address:

 Pennsylvania Department of State